 Egg Freezing (Vitrification)

 The Egg Freezing Program offers egg freezing technology (also called oocyte vitrification) to protect a woman’s fertility in all of these situations.
 By making the choice to freeze her eggs today, a woman can lock in her fertility potential for future use when the circumstances and timing are right for her.
+She can stop the aging of her eggs by freezing them for an indefinite period of time.
+The ovaries age with time but the uterus doesn't age.
+This is why by freezing her eggs a woman can use them at an older age to be fertilized by the sperm of her future partner and then transfer the embryos inside her uterus even if she is above the age of 55 as long as her health allows her to get pregnant.
+The uterus doesn't lose its function with age.

 Age and Fertility Preservation:

-Egg freezing process:
+Egg freezing procedure:

-Step 1 - Prepping for the Cycle
+Step 1 - Preparing for the Egg freezing cycle

 Prior to the start of your cycle, you will work with your physician to outline a schedule for your egg freezing cycle.